dexmac221/GenerativeLife/docs/README.md

 ## License and Attribution

 GenerativeLife is open source software.
-See main README for licensing details and contribution guidelines.
+See main README for licensing details and contribution guidelines .